How to be a social media manager for a small business? My answer is hard work and strategic thinking. Let me tell you how in this post.

 Let me explain this to you with the example of Nike:

-As you can see, in one column I have the topics Nike wants to communicate and in the other columns I have the customers’ needs.
+As you can see, in this post about how to be a social media manager for a small business, in one column I have the topics Nike wants to communicate and in the other columns I have the customers’ needs.
 What you have to do is match them up.

 That match is your content plan.